top of page

 THE SOLUTION

-• Replace the outer traffic lanes with wide bi-directional walk/bike pathways.
+The City is proposing to replace the outer traffic lanes with wide bi-directional walk/bike pathways.
 See this simulation.
+We support starting with Phase 1 from Fair Oaks to Vienna.
+Here are the benefits.

 Local Support